Fog 57°

 OPEN TO THE PUBLIC

-This is for those that wish to address the Town Council but do not plan on staying for the whole meeting.
-There is a note to the public on the agenda to please keep their comments to a maximum of 5 minutes.
-This allows ample time for all whom wish to speak and keeps the meeting moving forward.
+This is for those that wish to address the Town Council but do not plan to stay for the whole meeting.
+There is a note to the public on the agenda to please keep their comments to a maximum of 3 minutes and limited to one turn at the microphone.
+This allows ample time for all who wish to speak and keeps the meeting moving forward.
 The public can speak on any matter.
+Council may choose to comment after the entire public portion has concluded.
+Comments from the public will be both in-person and via Zoom.

 PRESENTATION